 Per tradition, the Redmond Chamber of Commerce & CVB will celebrate the holiday season by hosting a slew of family friendly and festive events, with a colorfully decorated downtown Redmond serving as the ideal backdrop for such holiday revelry.

-From the Starlight Parade, Community Tree Lighting and the Holiday Village Market to the Giving Tree, the Downtown Holiday Open House, Charm Stroll and the Gingerbread House Contest, hardly a weekend will go by from Thanksgiving through Christmas when a holiday event won’t entice you to Redmond and surrounding areas, downtown corridor for the parades, shopping and giving, to Eagle Crest resort for a spectacular show of lights.
+From the Starlight Parade, Community Tree Lighting and the Holiday Village Market to the Giving Tree, Charm Stroll and the Gingerbread House Contest, hardly a weekend will go by from Thanksgiving through Christmas when a holiday event won’t entice you to Redmond and surrounding areas.

 Get out your holiday calendars and start planning.
 You and your family are going to be busy starting new holiday traditions!

 Thank you to the 2018 participants!
 Your decorations have helped bring the holiday spirit to Redmond.

 Cascade Collectibles (1st Place)